Messiah (British TV series): Production

 Messiah III was again written by Lizzie Mickery.
 The plot deals with a prison riot, during which a member of Red's team is held hostage and almost killed.
 A killer then begins to pick off everyone who threatened or harmed that officer.
-The series was again broadcast across an August bank holiday weekend, being broadcast on 30 and 31 August 2004 respectively.
+The series was again broadcast across an August bank holiday weekend, being broadcast on 30 and 31 August 2004.
 The first two pieces of Orff's Carmina Burana are used in the trailer for the series.

 Messiah IV was for the first time written by Terry Cafolla.
 The plot deals with a killer who commits a series of elaborate and strange murders based around the killings of The Divine Comedy by Dante.
-The series was once again broadcast across an August bank holiday, but for the first time was split into three parts, being broadcast on 28, 29 and 30 August 2005 respectively.
+The series was once again broadcast across an August bank holiday, but for the first time was split into three parts, being broadcast on 28, 29 and 30 August 2005.

 Messiah V sees Marc Warren take over as lead actor in the series, appearing as new character DCI Joseph Walker.
 The series, although loosely connected with the four original series, features an entirely new cast, new writer (this series having been written by Oliver Brown), and largely new format.
-The plot of this series centres around a massacre in a crack den, followed by an acid attack, the murder of two sisters and a victim discovers with a missing heart.
-The series was broadcast in January 2008, on 20 and 21 January respectively.
+The plot of this series centres on a massacre in a crack den, followed by an acid attack, the murder of two sisters and a victim discovers with a missing heart.
+The series was broadcast in January 2008, on 20 and 21 January.
 The first part of the serial was generally positively received by critics, with The Daily Telegraph stating that despite the show lacking the shock value it had when it first started, the variations on the theme are enough to keep it going, and the directing and pacing remained good.
 The Herald called the show 'stylishly realised', though also asked why professional detectives would need a priest to figure out the serial killer was sending an apocalyptic message.
 The Guardian called the plot 'totally loopy' but done well, as well as being frightening.